Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Experiments

 \subsection{Results}

-As shown in Table~\ref{tab:final-results}, we can fully recover CNN parameters for Lenet, Alexnet, and VGGnet-16 for both WS and OS dataflow accelerators of two sizes.
+As shown in Table~\ref{tab:final-results}, we can fully recover CNN parameters for Lenet, Alexnet, VGGnet-16, and YOLOv2 for both WS and OS dataflow accelerators of three sizes, across all ten iterations per a model.
+Furthermore, it shows our approach can recover exact model architectures compared to model recovery via snooping DRAM to GB memory access~\cite{hua2018reverse} on temporal inference accelerator that does not consider a dataflow.
 The layer boundaries of WS dataflow are identified by monitoring the configuration phase and OS dataflow by observing RAW dependency of feature maps.
 The CNN structure has converged into one solution, which highlights that for each Conv layers Algorithm \ref{alg:ws_attck_1} and \ref{alg:os_attck_1} converged to one solution ($size(H)=1$) for the respective layer parameters.
 This is because our method can recover exact values for some parameters ($X'$ in WS and $R$ and $st$ in OS) and use them with multiple condition checks to converge to the potential structure.
+Our findings from these real-world experiments on FPGA implemented accelerator align with the results from cycle-accurate simulation, successfully recovering the exact architecture of all four CNN models every time, across all tested WS dataflow configurations.

-Since no approaches exist on dataflow architectures to recover CNN models, we compare our results with \cite{hua2018reverse}, which uses the DRAM to GB memory access patterns and execution time of layers on an FPGA-based accelerator to recover CNN models.
+Since no approaches exist on dataflow architectures to recover CNN models, we compare our results with \cite{hua2018reverse}, which uses the DRAM to GB memory access patterns and execution time of layers on a temporal accelerator to recover CNN models.
 They were able to recover six potential structures for Lenet and 24 potential structures for Alexnet.
 Since our approach exploits inherent dataflow patterns and data reuse that leak critical characteristics of layers, our solution converged into one correct structure in both cases across all architectures.
+This accurate recovery of CNN architecture, facilitated by architectural hints from dataflow inference accelerators, highlights how layer-specific mapping and processing enhance the leakage of CNN architectures.
 Table \ref{tab:sc_fc_alexnet} and \ref{tab:sc_pool_alexnet} shows side-channel data on all FC and pooling layers of Alexnet.
 The side-channel data of FC and pooling layers do not depend on the specific dataflow architecture of the accelerator.
 Section \ref{subsec:case_study_alex_ws} and \ref{subsec:case_study_alex_os} provide two case studies using Alexnet to provide insight into the recovery procedure of Conv layers.